Professor salaries average from $69,307 for instructors to over $155,000 for full professors.

 David J. Malan (Computer Science professor) earns a salary of $1.5 million.

-3. Highest-Paid College Professor At the University Of Southern California:
+3. Highest-paid university professor salary at the University Of Southern California:

 Laura Mosqueda (Family Medicine): Over $1 million